This article describes a set of commands used for configuration management.

 /system reset-configuration command

-This command clears all configuration of the router and sets it to the factory defaults including the login name and password ('admin' with an empty password).
+This command clears all configuration of the router and sets it to the factory defaults including the login name and password ('admin' with an empty password or, for some models, check user and wireless passwords on the sticker).
 For more details on the default configuration see the list.

 After the configuration reset command is executed router will reboot and load the default configuration.